JnyJny/busylight/docs/devices/luxafor.md

 The Luxafor family of lights are [USB HID][H] accessible devices whose attributes are controlled by writing an 8 byte packet to the device.
-All four devices share the same product/vendor identifier so they are discerned by the embedded product string; Flag, Mute, Orb or BT.
+All four devices share the same product/vendor identifier so they are discerned by the embedded product string; BT, Flag, Mute, or Orb.

 #### Steady Color Command
 ```C